uptrace/bun-docs/docs/guide/soft-deletes.md

 CREATE UNIQUE INDEX index_name ON table (column1) WHERE deleted_at IS NULL;
 ```

-Alternatively, you can add `deleted_at` column to the index using `coalesce` to convert `NULL` time,
+Alternatively, you can include `deleted_at` column to indexed columns using `coalesce` function to
-because `NULL` is not equal to any other value including itself:
+convert `NULL` time, because `NULL` is not equal to any other value including itself:

 ```sql
 CREATE UNIQUE INDEX index_name ON table (column1, coalesce(deleted_at, '1970-01-01 00:00:00'))
 ```

-If your DBMS does not allow to use expressions in index elements, you can configure Bun to not
+If your DBMS does not allow to use expressions in indexed columns, you can configure Bun to not
 append zero time as `NULL` using `allowzero` option:

 ```diff